dominodatalab/domino-research/bridge/README.md

 bridge run
 ```

-Any changes you make to the code will be picked up on restart.
+Any changes you make to the code will be picked up only on a restart of `bridge run`.

 ## Linting / Testing